Invoicing and reporting

 Initial assessment report

-An initial assessment report is provided exclusively for the benefit of the patient and details the diagnosis of the patient's injuries resulting from a motor vehicle incident, and the recommended treatment plan.
+An initial assessment report details the diagnosis of the patient's injuries resulting from a motor vehicle accident and the recommended treatment plan.
 ICBC has combined the fee for assessment visits and reports for convenience.
-An initial assessment report is submitted to ICBC once a chiropractor, clinical counsellor, kinesiologist, occupational therapist, physician, physiotherapist or psychologist has formulated a diagnosis of their patients' injuries and should be completed in a reasonable amount of time from their initial visit.
-This report can be submitted directly through the HCPIR form for convenience, available April 1.
+An initial assessment report is submitted to ICBC once a health care provider has formulated a diagnosis of their patients' injuries and should be completed in a reasonable amount of time from their initial visit.

-A reassessment report is completed upon request by ICBC, at or close to 90 days following the patient's date of crash.
+A reassessment report is completed upon request by ICBC, at or near 90 days after the patient's date of accident.
 It is provided to assess if a patient's rehabilitation and recovery is in line with their treatment plan, especially where a patient is not recovering as expected or additional barriers to recovery have been identified.
-This can be submitted directly through the HCPIR form, available April 1.

 Treatment extension request

 Should additional treatments, beyond those that have been preauthorized, be required for a patient's rehabilitation and recovery, a treatment extension request can be submitted to ICBC.
-This can be submitted directly through the HCPIR form, available April 1, and will assist in receiving a timely response to your request.
+This can be submitted directly through the HCPIR form and will assist in receiving a timely response to your request.
+Any direct billing to ICBC beyond the pre-authorized period or number of sessions will require approval from the claims specialist.